 How to count / sum strikethrough cells in Excel?

-Count strikethrough cells in Excel
+Count strikethrough cells with VBA in Excel

-Count without strikethrough cells in Excel
+Count without strikethrough cells with VBA in Excel

-Sum exclude strikethrough cells in Excel
+Sum exclude strikethrough cells with VBA in Excel

-Count strikethrough cells in Excel
+Count strikethrough cells with in Excel

 1. Hold down the ALT + F11 keys to open the Microsoft Visual Basic for Applications window.

-2. Click Insert > Module, and paste the following code in the Module Window.
+2. In the VBA window, click Insert > Module to create a new module, and then paste the following code into the Module Window.

 VBA code: Count strikethrough cells